-If you’re reading this article, then you’re likely familiar with all the regular social media channels like Facebook, Twitter, Pinterest, Instagram, and Snapchat.
+If you’re reading this article, then you’re likely familiar with social media channels like Facebook, Twitter, Pinterest, Instagram, and TikTok.
 You probably even have an account with a few of these, and maybe you spend time on one of these platforms instead of studying.

 We’ll explore why LinkedIn matters as a student, how to create your LinkedIn profile (including some LinkedIn summary examples for students), how to use LinkedIn to network, and how to use LinkedIn to find jobs and internships.